AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 into a composite object, such as an array of :ada:`Booleans`.
 We'll discuss "packing" soon.
 More commonly, the smallest likely value is 1, meaning that any storage element's address will suffice.
-If the machine has no particular natural alignments, then all type :ada:`Alignment`s will probably be 1 by default.
+If the machine has no particular natural alignments, then all type alignments will probably be 1 by default.
 That would be somewhat rare today, though, because modern processors usually have comparatively strict alignment requirements.